 State agencies and institutions of higher education

 House Bill 3430 enacted by the 80th Legislature required the Texas Comptroller of Public Accounts to create an online state expenditure database to make state spending transparent to the public by Oct.
 1, 2007.
 The Comptroller’s expenditure database on the Texas Transparency website is called Where the Money Goes.

 Link to Where the Money Goes

 State agencies and institutions of higher education that have a generally accessible website must include a link to Where the Money Goes on their websites: https://comptroller.texas.gov/transparency/spending/

-For expenditures made on or after Oct.
-1, 2007, the liability for the release of confidential information due to an incorrect confidential indicator lies with the agency responsible for indicating confidentiality.
+The liability for the release of confidential information due to an incorrect confidentiality indicator lies with the agency responsible for indicating confidentiality.

 Class and Item Reports